 The flavor of tea reflects the soil it is grown in, the season picked, and the curing process.
 Eden Sencha is tended adhering to strict organic practices.
 The Nagatas are dedicated to organic farming.
 This dedication is also reflected in the use of skillfully executed traditional handling methods that preserve and enhance the tea's flavor and antioxidant nutrients resulting in exceedingly fine organic green tea.

 Most tea bags contain a plastic that allows them to be heat sealed.
 We didn't think this was any way to treat good tea.
-Every part of an Eden tea bag reflects the highest care, from its oxygen washed manila fibers, to its crimped seal and 100 percent cotton string.
+Every part of an Eden tea bag reflects the highest care, from its unbleached manila fibers, to its crimped seal and 100 percent cotton string.
 No whiteners or plastics used.

 Green tea has been the focus of medical research in many countries over the past decade.
 These studies affirm green tea's healthful properties.
 Powerful antioxidants, including epigallocatechins gallate, tannins and flavonoids, all collectively referred to as "catechins" are cited.
 These polyphenols account for up to 40 percent of the tea's dry weight.